stacy125/monarch-lab/README.md

    At this point, there will not be a `"kingdom"` field for each monarch.

-1. In `01--seed-related-models.js` seed your data in a way that updates the monarchs collection to include the `ObjectId` of the kingdom over which each monarch reigned.
+1. In `01--seed-related-models.js` seed your data in a way that updates the monarchs collection to include the kingdom over which each monarch reigned.

    One way to do this is to get all of the Monarchs from the database (**Hint:**